Vision-At-SEECS/PakvehicleReId/README.md

 ## Setup
-1. cd to your preferred directory and run ' https://github.com/HassanAliAsghar/PakvehicleReId '.
-2. The following libraries/packages are required for successful execution of this project.
+The following libraries/packages are required for successful execution of this project.

-  - PyTorch
+  1. PyTorch
-  - Shapely
+  2. Shapely
-  - Opencv
+  3. Opencv
-  - TensorboardX
+  4. TensorboardX

-3. For convience, please execute `requirements.txt` in cmd prompt.
+3. For convience, you may execute `requirements.txt` in cmd prompt.

 ## Dataset